 Also known as the “Global Pathways Opportunity Scholarship”

 We believe that faculty-led graduate-level study abroad can significantly enhance your professional and academic training.
-To support participation in Steinhardt study abroad programs, NYU Steinhardt offers select candidates a one-time scholarship of up to $3,000 to be used toward the cost of tuition, housing, and activity fees for a Steinhardt-based graduate study abroad course or program at one of our global sites or approved study away sites.
+To support participation in Steinhardt study abroad programs, NYU Steinhardt offers select candidates a one-time scholarship of up to $3,000 to be used toward the cost of tuition and the Program Fee for a Steinhardt-based graduate study abroad course or program at one of our global sites or approved study away sites.
 Recipients of this award can request to have their award applied to any term in which they are participating in a Steinhardt-sponsored study abroad program.
 This scholarship is in addition to any other financial aid a student may receive, and is available to incoming students only.

 Eligibility

-- Matriculated as a student in a degree program at NYU
+- Be currently matriculated as a student in an NYU graduate degree program

-- Employed as a full-time teacher in a public or charter school within an NYC district (verification of employment is required at the time of application.)
+- Be employed as a full-time teacher in a New York City public or charter school (verification of employment is required at the time of application)

-- Accepted and enrolled for credit in an NYU Steinhardt short-term study abroad program
+- Be accepted to an NYU Steinhardt short-term graduate study abroad program

-- Receive tuition remission from NYU or your home university (this includes employees, spouses, and dependents)
+- Receive tuition remission from NYU or their home university (this includes employees, spouses, and dependents)

-- Receive any graduate-level fully funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants)
+- Received any graduate-level fully-funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants) during the current academic year.
+Recipients of externally funded (non-NYU) fellowships and scholarships are eligible

 Astor Scholarship Application and Notification Deadlines